mikegoatly/Resona/README.md

 * Stop and disable the service on the Pi (which will kill the app if it's running via the service)
 * Copy the updated artifacts
 * Re-enable and start the service on the Pi (if installed) - the app will auto run ready for you to play with it.

+## Experimental web host

+Some work has been done to expose a React-based web interface from the Pi.
+It's turned off by default but can be enabled from the advanced settings page.

+Once enabled, you can access the web interface from any device on the same network as the Pi by navigating to `http://<PiName>:8080`.

 ### Touchscreen installation